ChegTech logo

 The brief

-Why Web Design for Plastic Surgery is different.
+Why Plastic Surgery sites are different.

 A serene upscale medical-spa consultation room with minimalist decor and a white orchid

-What we build
+What I build

-• Before / after gallery organized by procedure and patient profile
+Before / after gallery organized by procedure and patient profile

 Filterable by procedure (rhinoplasty, breast augmentation, tummy tuck, facelift) and by patient profile (age range, body type) so prospects can find results matching their situation.
 The single highest-converting element for cosmetic surgery.

-• Board-certified credentials displayed prominently
+Board-certified credentials displayed prominently

 ABPS certification with credential-lookup link, fellowship credentials, hospital affiliations.
 The ABPS vs non-ABPS distinction matters to researched prospects and surfacing it is a direct trust lever.

-• Procedure-specific landing pages
+Procedure-specific landing pages

 Each procedure gets a dedicated page with realistic recovery timeline, typical cost range, candidate criteria, surgeon's approach, and procedure-specific before/afters.
 Surface for the long-tail procedure-and-city queries that convert.

-• Financing partner integration
+Financing partner integration

 CareCredit, Alphaeon Credit, PatientFi banners and pre-qual links on every procedure page.
-Most cosmetic decisions hinge on the monthly-payment question — addressing it on the procedure page keeps deals moving.
+Most cosmetic decisions hinge on the monthly-payment question, addressing it on the procedure page keeps deals moving.

-• Consultation booking with deposit option
+Consultation booking with deposit option

 Online consultation booking.
 Some clinics charge a consultation fee credited toward the procedure; the booking flow should handle that cleanly without making it feel like a paywall.

-• Privacy-aware patient stories
+Privacy-aware patient stories

-Patient testimonials and review aggregation with explicit consent management — some patients are happy to be named and photographed, others want their before/after used anonymously.
+Patient testimonials and review aggregation with explicit consent management, some patients are happy to be named and photographed, others want their before/after used anonymously.
 The site has to handle both.

 How I build it

-How I Build Plastic Surgery Web Design Projects.
+How I approach Plastic Surgery web design.

-Every site I build runs on the same modern, server-rendered stack — the same one powering chegtech.com.
+Every site I build runs on the same modern, server-rendered stack, the same one powering chegtech.com.
 That's deliberate.
 The default for local-business sites is WordPress with a page builder, and the builder layer tanks Core Web Vitals and ceiling SEO.
 Custom-built means faster, cleaner, and built to rank from day one.

 SEO + AEO Built In